xixilele1990/swap-meet/README.md

 ## Details About How to Run Tests

-## Details About How to Run Tests

-All the commands described below should be run from the project-root directory `viewing-party`.
-Note that the project-root directory is the repository `viewing-party`.
-It is distinct from the directory `viewing_party` that contains the source code in `party.py`.
+All the commands described below should be run from the project-root directory `swap_meet`.
+Note that the project-root directory is the repository `swap-meet`.
+It is distinct from the directory `swap_meet` that contains the source code.

 To run all unskipped tests that exist in this project with: